vindarel/vindarel/README.md

 Here's more: https://lisp-journey.gitlab.io/about/

 *Guys!
-I am creating a video course for CL, so you can learn it effectively, without hitting the roadblocks that I encountered.
-It's on the Udemy platform and you can get it with [this 50% discount](https://www.udemy.com/course/common-lisp-programming/?couponCode=HALF-50-CHRISTMAS21) (all December, 2021).
+I am creating a video course for CL, so you can learn it effectively, without hitting all the roadblocks that I encountered.
+It's on the Udemy platform and you can get it with [this $10 discount](https://www.udemy.com/course/common-lisp-programming/?couponCode=068B12-LISP-JOURNEY).
 Thanks!*

 <!--